Synaptic plasticity: Long-term plasticity

+D-Serine

+Astrocytes in the hippocampus show that they can influence synaptic plasticity by modulating the presence of D-serine at the synapse.
+Astrocytes have vesicles in which they store D-serine and release it when they become stimulated by glutamate and also by D-serine as co-activators of the NMDA receptors that were already discussed.
+In effect, this means that an important thing that determines how robustly and consistently each synapse will be involved in the signaling associated with plasticity is the amount of D-serine present at that synapse.

+Astrocytes also demonstrate that glial cells are not simply supportive structural cells, but important modulatory components of neuronal communication that ensure NMDA receptor-dependent processes such as long-term potentiation occur effectively.

+Disruption to astrocytic release of D-serine reduces the ability of synapses to strengthen, thereby demonstrating the close relationship between cognitive function and glial regulation.
+Glial cells control the availability of NMDA receptor co-agonist D-serine, which further demonstrates the level of coordination between glial cells and neurons regarding when learning and memory occur.
+Ultimately, this highlights the important modulating role of astrocytes on the synaptic microenvironment required to support synaptic adaptations and retention of information.

 Long-term depression

 Brief activation of an excitatory pathway can produce what is known as long-term depression (LTD) of synaptic transmission in many areas of the brain.
 LTD is induced by a minimum level of postsynaptic depolarization and simultaneous increase in the intracellular calcium concentration at the postsynaptic neuron.
 LTD can be initiated at inactive synapses if the calcium concentration is raised to the minimum required level by heterosynaptic activation, or if the extracellular concentration is raised.
 These alternative conditions capable of causing LTD differ from the Hebb rule, and instead depend on synaptic activity modifications.
 D-serine release by astrocytes has been found to lead to a significant reduction of LTD in the hippocampus.

 Activity-dependent LTD was investigated in 2011 for the electrical synapses (modification of Gap Junctions efficacy through their activity).
 In the brain, cerebellum is one of the structures where LTD is a form of neuroplasticity.

+Long-term depression (LTD) is commonly induced through low-frequency stimulation and the NMDA receptor's role in mediating calcium signaling, resulting in the internalization/deactivation of AMPA receptors.
+The primary function of LTD is to provide balance against Long-term potentiation (LTP) and help avoid excessive strengthening of synapses, allowing for the brain to "update," 'modify' or "erase" previously-obsolete information.
+Lastly, LTD is modulated by several factors, including neurotrophic factors, stress, development, etc., and there are still gaps in our understanding of how these variances affect LTD.